Jc-alt logo

 HashMap Application: Grouping by Criteria

-Group elements based on a defined criterion, such as sorting or categorization.
+We can group elements based on a defined criterion, such as sorting or categorization, using hashing to push values into the corresponding bucket.

 def groupAnagrams(strs):